Privileged trader

 The privileged traders enjoyed a dominant economic, social, and political position in the local milieu.
 They controlled the local trade, fresh fish purchases, and fish processing, and they often owned the local estate.
 They sought to supply the locals with all the goods they needed from elsewhere, and this sales monopoly resulted in no room for competition.
 They covered needs ranging from food and fuel to boats and finished log houses.
 Often the sale of goods and purchases of fish happened at the same time, so that trade was more of a barter and the privileged trader profited from both the purchase and sale.
 Because there was little money in circulation, not only these exchanges were kept in written account books, but also the residents' other expenditures were recorded in the books maintained by the privileged trader; for example, taxes or costs of medical treatment.
 Fishermen’s dole-fish (the share of the catch they were entitled to) was also often handled by the privileged trader, and so he acted as a bank in many ways.
 This also applied to loans—both for working capital for fishing, as well as consumer loans for houses and land, equipment, and boats.
 There was often little chance of the debt being paid off.
 The privileged traders secured the debts by having the borrowers pledge their property as security.
 If the people could not repay their debt, this could lead to foreclosure or forced sale and the loss of their boats, houses, or other property, which was their source of livelihood.
 Practice varied on how the debt was enforced; some allowed the old owners to remain on the farm as tenants, whereas others evicted them and brought in new residents.
 Often the privileged traders had not only a trade monopoly, but also political power, such as mayor or other offices, which often undermined the municipal system.

-The best-known privileged trader was Erasmus Zahl of Kjerringøy, who was the model for Knut Hamsun's character Mack in his novels.
+The best-known privileged trader was Erasmus Zahl of Kjerringøy Municipality, who was the model for Knut Hamsun's character Mack in his novels.